Centilitres (cl) to Cubic yards (yd3) conversion

 • 1 cL ≈ 0.338 fluid ounces (US fl oz)

-What is cubic yards?
+What is the cubic yard?

 Cubic yards is a common unit for measuring volume in the imperial and U.S. customary systems.
 Let's delve into its definition, formation, and some practical examples.